rajatkrishna/google-summer-of-code/docs/spark-nlp/sparknlp-openvino.md

 ├── model.onnx
 ```

-And an IR format model has the following structure:
+And an OpenVINO format model has the following structure:

 ```
 ├── assets/